SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 * `var` lists the variable the field sets exactly as it appears in the code of the question.
 * `value` is the value you want the test to fill in.
 * `trigger` lists the variable that triggers that variable's page.
-We describe that more in a section below.

 Under that, add a blank row for a field that you want the test to interact with during the interview:

 ```
       |  |  |  |
 ```

-You must include a row for every variable that need to be set in order to get to the page with the `id` you chose.

 ### var